kubowania/pacman-AI-live/README.md

-# pacman-with-voice-AI-final
+# Playable Pacman Game with voice AI commands
-Final code for tutorial pacman-with-voice-AI
+Live game of PacMan with voice AI to play.

-This is the final code for my video tutorial, made for your guidance.
-In this video tutorial, you will learn how to implement Alan A.I voice commands into an exisitng game of pacman.
+This is the playable version of the pacman game to go along-side my video tutorial.
+In the [video tutorial](https://www.youtube.com/channel/UC5DNytAJ6_FISueUfzZCVsw), you will learn how to implement Alan A.I voice commands into an existing game of pacman.

-This is a great tutorial for those of you wishing to learn about how to envoke functions with voice commands using [Alan A.I](XXX).
+This is a great tutorial for those of you wishing to learn about how to envoke functions with voice commands using [Alan A.I](https://alan.app/AniaKubowJavaScriptGames).

 ### What you’ll learn
 * Implementing Voice Commands into JavaScript Projects